robidfz/pdft/README.md

   * [ ] the action of a transition is a value in {true, false, neutral}.
 * **model**:
   * [ ] the names of the parameters are unique;
-  * [ ] the names of the dynamics are present in dynamics section;
+  * [x] the names of the dynamics are present in dynamics section;
   * [ ] the names of the component instances are unique;
-  * [ ] the component of a component instance is in the list of the component;
+  * [x] the component of a component instance is in the list of the component;
-  * [ ] the list of parameter bindings is of the same lenght of the component's parameter bindings;
+  * [ ] the list of parameter bindings is of the same length of the component's parameter bindings;
   * [ ] each event starts from a component instance with a legal state;
   * [ ] each event ends to a component instance with a legal state;
   * [ ] the weight of an event is a number between 0 and 1;